-5. Check Your Credit Report for Any Errors (3 Minutes)
+5. Check Your Credit Report for Errors (3 Minutes)

-At this point, you understand the importance of your credit score.
-It will help you make big purchases one day, like a house or a new car.
+Your credit score is important.
+It helps you make big purchases, like a house or a car.
 But when’s the last time you checked in on your score?

 You could have an error on it that’s unknowingly holding you back.
 (One out of five reports do, according to a study from the FTC.)